Skip to main content

 my-project/

-This generator depends on the @basketry/typescript and @basketry/typescript-validators generator and all of their applied options will also apply to files emitted by this generator.
+This generator depends on the @basketry/typescript, @basketry/typescript-dtos, and @basketry/zod generators and all of their applied options will also apply to files emitted by this generator.

 See:

-A string value that specifies the path to the types file.
-This generator depends on files generated by the @basketry/typescript and @basketry/typescript-validators generators.
+This generator depends on files generated by the @basketry/typescript, @basketry/typescript-dtos, and @basketry/zod generators.
 In most cases, those files will exist within the same directory as the generated http-client.ts file.

 By default, the generated code will import its dependencies as follows: